Build a Travel Planner

 Once the AI knows where the user wants to go, it can show destination highlights, packing lists, or budget breakdowns as persistent cards.
 These stay visible in the chat — the user can scroll back to reference them.

 This is pushAndForget — the tool shows UI and keeps running.
+Since the card should remain visible, we use displayStrategy: "stay".

 lib/tools/show-info.tsxtsx